elesto-dao/elesto/docs/Explanation/ADR/adr-004-did.md

 - Isolate the verification methods to the DID subject (for example, during key rotation)

-> **Note:** A more fine-grained DID creation method can be implemented with the goal of saving in gas by executing a single transaction in a complex DID scenario.
+> **Note:**  A more fine-grained DID creation method can be implemented to save gas by executing a single transaction in a complex DID scenario.

 ###### Resolve and Verify

-The integrity of the DID documents stored on the ledger is guaranteed by the underlying blockchain protocol.
+The underlying blockchain protocol guarantees the integrity of the DID documents stored on the ledger.

 A DID can be resolved using the gRPC message: